 Advice on selling your automobile

-When selling your car, whether you can’t wait to get shot of it or not, you need to make it as attractive as possible to all potential buyers.
+When selling your car, whether you can’t wait to get rid of it or not, you need to make it as attractive as possible to all potential buyers.
 If you are offering it as part exchange, advertising it locally, through a paper or online, it’s imperative that you get the maximum value.
 Try to remember these points before, during & after.

 Firstly, remove all personal belongings and anything else that will show your relationship with the vehicle, including window and bumper stickers, your personal cd collection and any kids toys, baby seats and tools from the boot which you do not intend to be sold with the car.